stella-craig/Web-Dev-Final/README.md

 ```

 # How to run
-Launch the node app by running ```node server.js``` in your terminal.
+Launch the node app by running ```node server.js``` in your terminal while navigated to the root directory of this project.
 It will then run locally on your machine at port 3000.